Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

 * `--link-down-severity` decides what a port whose link is down reports (default: OK).
 * `--slow-port-severity` decides what a port that negotiated below its configured speed reports, or below its maximum speed where it is set to auto-negotiate (default: WARN).
 * WARN or CRIT if a port's link errors per second, summed over every counter that port keeps, reach `--warning-errors` or `--critical-errors`.
 Both are off by default.
-* UNKNOWN if the appliance lists no front-end ports at all, which points at the query rather than at the array.
+* UNKNOWN if the appliance lists no ports at all, which points at the query rather than at the array.
 * UNKNOWN on invalid API responses or responses with error codes.
+* Expansion, management, maintenance and internal ports are not checked and do not alert unless `--include-backend` is given.
 * `--match` limits the check to the ports whose identifier, location or name matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).
 * `--always-ok` suppresses all alerts and always returns OK.